amushtaev/gatsby-starter-netlify-cms/src/pages/blog/guide-to-facebook-ad-targeting.md

 ![Facebook ad targeting — mobile video data](/img/facebook-ad-targeting-mobile-video-data.jpg)

 We at Softcube are happy to be part of this. [**AI-generated video ads**](https://softcube.com/) are helping online businesses convert their customers much faster and are bringing the video advertising future much closer.

+<figure class="wp-block-video aligncenter"><video controls autoplay="autoplay" loop="loop" width="640" height="360"src="https://video.softcube.com/media/7d079d8647803412528a3f2f3ccbe10d.mp4"></video></figure>

 The cool thing is that there are not only lots of ways to promote your products and services (or even non-commercial initiatives) but also lots of ways to target people with your ads on Facebook.